 Baseline and Treatment Characteristics of the Landmark Cohort

-Baseline characteristics of the 30-day landmark cohort are summarized in Table 1, and concomitant treatment during the first year is summarized in Table 2.
+Baseline characteristics of the 30-day landmark cohort are summarized in Table 1, concomitant treatment during the first year is summarized in Table 2, and phenotype-related variables and FFS prognostic components with standardized mean differences are shown in Table S1.
 The landmark cohort comprised 27 patients: 6 in the mepolizumab-by-day-30 group and 21 in the no-mepolizumab-by-day-30 group.
 At treatment initiation, the mepolizumab-by-day-30 group started with a lower oral prednisolone dose (0.41 vs 0.84 mg/kg/day; p = 0.012), and intravenous methylprednisolone pulse therapy was numerically more frequent (83.3% vs 42.9%; p = 0.165).
 Among the 21 patients in the no-mepolizumab-by-day-30 group, 7 eventually initiated mepolizumab during total follow-up.
-Of these, 2 initiated mepolizumab within the prespecified 12-month outcome window at a median of 185 days (IQR 151–219), whereas 5 initiated mepolizumab after 12 months.
+Of these, 2 initiated mepolizumab within the prespecified 12-month outcome window at a median of 185 days (IQR 151-219), whereas 5 initiated mepolizumab after 12 months.
+No patients received biologics other than mepolizumab during the 12-month outcome window.

 At the 30-day landmark, oral prednisolone dose remained lower in the mepolizumab-by-day-30 group (median 0.23 vs 0.51 mg/kg/day; p < 0.001).
 BVAS at 1 month was also lower (median 0 vs 2; p = 0.032), and BVAS = 0 was observed in all six patients in the mepolizumab-by-day-30 group versus 10 of 21 patients (47.6%) in the no-mepolizumab-by-day-30 group.
 Because these 1-month measures coincide with the exposure-classification window, they are interpreted descriptively rather than as post-landmark comparative endpoints.

-In the 30-day landmark cohort, median follow-up was 929 days (IQR 580–2802); group-specific follow-up was 2109 days (IQR 624–3272; 116.4 person-years) in the no-mepolizumab-by-day-30 group and 667.5 days (IQR 528.5–819.3; 11.3 person-years) in the mepolizumab-by-day-30 group.
-Baseline missingness was limited to total immunoglobulin E (1/27) and pulmonary function variables (10/27 each for FVC, %FVC, FEV1, %FEV1, and FEV1/FVC ratio; 14/27 each for DLCO and %DLCO).
-There were no missing data for the post-landmark variables summarized in Table 3 and Figure 2.
+Follow-up duration was defined as the interval from systemic glucocorticoid initiation to the last evaluable clinical encounter.
+In the 30-day landmark cohort, median follow-up was 929 days (IQR 458–2801.5; 124.0 person-years); group-specific follow-up was 2109 days (IQR 624–3272; 116.0 person-years) in the no-mepolizumab-by-day-30 group and 433.5 days (IQR 374.8–541.0; 8.0 person-years) in the mepolizumab-by-day-30 group.

 Post-Landmark Glucocorticoid Exposure and Disease Control